Mart1nSchulz/Schoku/README.md

   are present in those processors that have AVX2.
   The compiler required is gcc/g++.
-  I found that the original program was in a strange way owing to a function created by Microsoft and ported to gcc, where it is nigh impossible to use it in portable fashion on version of gcc that implements long int as 64 bit.
+  I found that the original program was in a strange way owing to a function created by Microsoft and ported to gcc, where it is nigh impossible to use it portably on version of gcc that implements long int as 64 bit.
   That is the reason why version 0 of the programs does not compile/work on Cygwin64 as is.
 - __structured programming__
   Honestly, the solving function is an order of magnitude too long and uses labels/gotos.
 - __pure C++__
-  While using many features of C++, the code is also in no way pure C++ and does in many places not follow best practice when it comes to solving performance issues.
+  While using many features of C++, the code is also in no way pure C++ and does in many places not follow best practices, especially when it comes to solving performance issues.
-  For example, unions are used throguhout to imply/suggest simple operations based on overloaded data types.
+  For example, unions are used throughout to speed up and simplify operations based on overloaded data types.
 This relies heavily on the precise layout of memory and endianness.
 - __ease of debugging__
   Luckily gcc has a performant optimizer.
-Unfortunately the same optimizer makes it extremely hard to debug this program (AVX2 data types, passing 32-byte aligned data on the stack and just plain unwillingness to stop a crucial lines).
+Unfortunately the same optimizer makes it extremely hard to debug this program (AVX2 data types, passing 32-byte aligned data on the stack and just plain unwillingness to stop at crucial lines).
   Not to mention that Cygwin can be a development environment, but not a flexible or powerful one.
 The Linux compatibility has limits.
 Performance is not guaranteed to be on a par 1-1.